| | |

 Toll tunnel

-About halfway between Goðafoss and our next stop, Laufás, the ring road passes through Vadlaheidargong Tunnel, which is 7.5 kilometers long.
+About halfway between Goðafoss and our next stop, Laufás, the ring road passes through Vadlaheidargong Tunnel, which is 7.5 kilometers (4.7 miles) long.
 I point this out because it is Iceland’s only toll road.
 You can pay online up to 24 hours before passing through it or up to three hours after passing through it.
-The price is ISK1500 (€9/$10.50).
+The price is 2,152 ISK.
 Don’t forget to pay, or your rental company will charge a hefty fee on top of the toll charge.

 Your other option is to take the longer and more scenic route, but only if the weather is good!
 Take a right off the ring road onto route 84, then go straight when it meets 83 as you reach the coastline.
-This adds about 16 kilometers to the journey.
+This adds about 16 kilometers (10 miles) to the journey.

 At the bottom of the photo is a cluster of houses, all of them painted white with red roofs.
 Looming behind them is a range of craggy mountains.
 Between the houses and the mountains the land rises but is grass-covered.

-A view somewhere along this part of our Iceland road trip
+A view somewhere along this part of our Iceland road trip.

 Akureyri Museum

 We didn’t stop at the Akureyri Museum, but it sounds like it would be interesting.
-In the old part of the town of Akureyri, the museum is made up of three parts.
+Located in the old part of the town of Akureyri, the museum is made up of three parts.
 You can view a very simple wooden church dating to 1846; Nonni’s House, also a simple brown wood structure from the 1840s; and a museum that addresses local history and particularly local Christmas traditions.
 It also has a collection of antique maps of Iceland going back as far as 1547.
 The museum organizes a medieval festival in mid-July.

 Laufás is a farmhouse made of turf that is now a museum.
 It is incredibly picturesque, with its neat rowhouse-like front and grassy roof and sides.
 It sits next to a pretty wooden church.
 The inside is furnished, giving an idea of what life was like on a prosperous Icelandic farm.